 By Kara Franker

-Famous for being one of Florida's eco-tourism destinations, the Southwest Gulf Coast is a haven for outdoor enthusiasts and beach bums.
-That's why there are so many outdoor activities during your Charlotte Harbor travels.
+The Southwest Gulf Coast is a haven for outdoor enthusiasts and beach bums.
+There's no shortage of outdoor activities during your Charlotte Harbor travels.

-Located halfway between Tampa and Naples, Charlotte Harbor & the Gulf Islands are a charming collection of nine coastal communities surrounding the state’s second largest harbor.
+Located halfway between Tampa and Naples, Charlotte Harbor is a charming collection of nine coastal communities surrounding the state’s second largest harbor.

 Here's a list of fun, eco-friendly ways to explore Charlotte Harbor outdoors.